daviduhlir/ai-assistant-chat/README.md

 - **AI Provider Abstraction**: Integrates with different AI providers through the `AIProvider` interface, allowing flexibility and extensibility.
 - **Assistant Response Parsing**: Parses responses from the assistant to determine whether to respond to the user or execute a system-level action.
 - **Extensibility**: Allows developers to define custom methods that the assistant can call during interactions.
-- **Thread or Chat Mode**: Configure the assistant to operate in either thread-based or chat-based mode using the `options` parameter.

 ---